 Every dog owner has a duty of care to make sure that their dog gets at least one walk every day.
 Dog walking is something that the whole family can enjoy and, better still, it costs nothing at all – only your time.

-Before going anywhere with your puppy or dog, it’s important that you understand what it means to be a responsible owner – whether it’s ensuring your puppy is well-socialised before heading out and about after a year of pandemic restrictions, to preparing it for the outside world and making sure you know how to deal with its poo when out walking.
+Before going anywhere with your puppy or dog, it’s important that you understand what it means to be a responsible owner – whether it’s ensuring your puppy is well-socialised before heading out and about after pandemic restrictions, to preparing it for the outside world and making sure you know how to deal with its poo when out walking.

 Frequently asked questions about walking your dog